Home Remedies for Constipation

 It’s not enough to take fiber supplements when you’re constipated.
 Instead, eat a high-fiber diet every day to help keep your BMs soft and moving.
 The best sources of fiber include vegetables, grains, fruits, nuts, and seeds.

-To ease constipation, base meals around plant-based sources of foods and reduce your consumption of low-fiber foods, like meat, eggs, and especially dairy
+To ease constipation, base meals around plant-based sources of foods and reduce your consumption of low-fiber foods, like meat, eggs, and especially dairy.

 Drink more water